* Easing by ECB back on radar after Weidmann, Draghi comments

 Weidmann said negative interest rates were an option and quantitative easing was not out of the question -- surprising investors given the German central bank has consistently viewed quantitative easing critically.

-ECB President Mario Draghi also said on the same day that the central bank stood ready to act if inflation slipped lower than the ECB expected.
+ECB President Mario Draghi said on the same day that the central bank stood ready to act if inflation slipped lower than the ECB expected.

 The comments put fresh focus on euro zone consumer price data due on Monday, which economists expect to show subdued inflation of 0.7 percent, below the ECB’s annual inflation forecast of 1 percent this year.